CoffeeStraw/PyonFX/docs/tutorials/first_steps/02_hello_world.md

 output_line = lines[0].copy()
 ```

-The `copy()` method duplicates everything: timing information, style, actor/effect fields, margins, and so on.
+The `copy()` method duplicates everything: timing information, style, actor/effect fields, margins, and more.
 This approach saves significant effort because manually setting up a new line requires configuring dozens of attributes correctly.

-Starting with a copy means you only need to modify the specific properties you want to change — typically `text`, `start_time`, `end_time` and `layer`.
+Starting with a copy means you only need to modify the specific properties you want to change—typically `text`, `start_time`, `end_time`, and `layer`.

 **3. Modifying the Line**